kamfretoz/KamFreBOT/README.md

 ## Customization

-For configuration, see `config.py` file.
+> For configuration, see `config.py` file.

 * This Bot has a custom boot/loading screen
-* Feel free to use it for whatever you like (I recommend to use it as an MOTD or something.)
+Feel free to use it for whatever you like (I recommend to use it as an MOTD or something.)
-* To customize the bootup logo, edit the `bootup_logo.txt` to your liking.
+To customize the bootup logo, edit the `bootup_logo.txt` to your liking.

-* The bot also has a customizeable Error message quotes
-* Go to `quotes.py` to customize the error message quotes.
+* The bot also has a customizeable Error message quotes Go to `quotes.py` to customize the error message quotes.

 * There also a meme command.
-* You can put your own memes on `/memes/` folder and use the meme command to send it randomly.
+You can put your own memes on `/memes/` folder and use the meme command to send it randomly.

-* You can also put custom sound into the `/audio/` folder
-* And use `localplay` command to play the audio
+* You can also put custom sound into the `/audio/` folder Use `localplay` command to play the audio
-* NOTE: The filename IS case sensitive.
+NOTE: The filename **ARE** case sensitive.
 (For example, `[p]localplay lingsir_wengi.mp3`)

+* You can customize the Error Logging channel
+Open up `config.py` and put your desired channel ID on `home` variable

 ## Token, Key and Stuff